Braves bid for 100th win in doubleheader vs. Nationals

 The Atlanta Braves didn't need a break with their suddenly hot bats, but that's what they received this weekend.

-With a postponement Saturday in Washington, the Braves and Nationals will finish their series with Sunday's day-night doubleheader.
+With a postponement Saturday in Washington, the Braves and Nationals will finish their series with a day-night doubleheader on Sunday.

 That left time to ponder another accomplishment for Braves outfielder Ronald Acuna Jr., whose 40th home run Friday night added to his sterling season.
 He has 68 stolen bases and 101 RBIs.